ArdaTarim/Ghost-Notes/README.md

 # Ghost Notes
  ghost notes app, created with python

- Sometimes I have to write something and I want my sources to stay on top of my screen Adjustable opacity setting
+ Sometimes you need to write something and want your sources to stay on top of the screen.
+ Has adjustable opacity setting